Training and Professional Development

 The Proposal Development Institute provides a variety of experiences that collectively enhance the ability of Virginia Tech tenure-track faculty and research assistant professors to successfully pursue externally funded grants and contracts to support their research and scholarly activities.

 The program is designed to help early-career faculty members to translate research ideas into formal written proposals to external sponsors.
 Programs span the spring semester of each academic year, and have room for approximately 40 participants annually.

 The program is jointly funded through the Office of Research and Innovation, colleges, departments, and research institutes who select faculty members to participate in the program.

 Research Development Series

-In January 2021, the Office for Research and Innovation launched its Research Development Support series to help faculty in their journey to increase the scope and impact of their research, creativity, and innovation portfolio.
-With events focused on different facets of sponsored research, from sponsor-specific perspectives to how to work with partners, this webinar series is intended to answer researcher’s biggest questions and enlighten scholars at every step in their career.
+In January 2021, the Office of Research and Innovation launched its Research Development Support series to help faculty in their journey to increase the scope and impact of their research, creativity, and innovation portfolio.
+With events focused on different facets of sponsored research, from sponsor-specific perspectives to how to work with partners, this webinar series is intended to answer researchers' biggest questions and enlighten scholars at every step in their career.